 For example, in 2009, the Conservation Commission purchased the 7± acre Fuccillo property on Lowell Rd. for \$150,000 from the Conservation Fund.
 Of this amount a successful LAND grant application resulted in a state reimbursement of \$90,000.
 In 2011, the Conservation Commission negotiated with the New England Forestry Foundation for the purchase of 52± acres on the east shore of Baddacook Pond for \$393,500.
 Groton received a LAND reimbursement of \$227,621.
 In 2013, the Conservation Commission received a \$400,000 LAND reimbursement grant upon completion of the Walker-Cox parcels.
+The Town will receive an additional \$360,900 in LAND Grant reimbursement funds in 2023 for the purchase of the 120 acre parcel off Nashua Road.

 The Conservation Fund allows the Town to move quickly in the event a priority parcel comes on the market.
 The foreclosure auction at which the Williams Barn Sorhaug Woods property was purchased is a prime example.
 The Town's willingness to contribute toward the purchase of development rights on farmlands moved the O'Neill parcels up in the state's queue for APR acquisitions.
 The fact that the Town had already set aside funds specifically for conservation purposes helped convince the state to also contribute funds to the permanent protection of 250 acres on Gibbet Hill and Angus Hill in 2002.
 In the past, the Town has exercised its right of first refusal for parcels taxed under M.G.L.
 Ch.
 61. The 120-day window of opportunity is a difficult proposition, for which the Conservation Fund can serve as a ready funding mechanism.
+However, maintaining an adequate balance in the Fund is critical.
+Between 2018 and 2020, Town missed out on the potential to conserve two significant parcels that came out of Ch.
+61 status due to insufficient funds.